zaman13/16-bit-TIF-image-viewer/README.md

 - Simultaneous and independent control of two images
 - Multiple colormap options
 - Adjustable transparency
+- 16 bit adaptive thresholding for object detection
 - Object detection and average brightness calculation for fluorescence analysis
-- 16 bit adaptive thresholding for object detection
+- Overlay of analysis data on top of the image

 ## Sample output
 <p>